FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/04MessageSchema.md

 Composite type example

-In this example, a Price is encoded as 32 bit integer mantissa and a constant exponent, which is not sent on the wire.
+In this example, a Price is encoded as 32-bit integer mantissa and a constant exponent, which is not sent on the wire.

 ```xml